 What is facial feminization surgery (FFS)?

 Facial feminization surgery (FFS) describes a group of procedures that are performed to feminize the face.
-These operations are commonly performed for transgender women and can be performed for cisgender women.
+These operations are commonly performed for transgender women (MTF FFS) and can be performed for cisgender women.
 The operations usually consist of multiple procedures including those listed below: